-Recyclable paper is mixed with processed water and then stirred in a giant stainless steel vat, called a pulper, to make a fibre suspension.
-Impurities are removed using a series of screens.
-Ink can be removed during white recovered fibre production by mixing the pulp stock with soap and blowing air through it to create a foamy ink residue.
-(The residue is sometimes re-used as a secondary raw material.)
+Paper for recycling is mixed with processed water and then stirred in a giant stainless steel vat, called a pulper, to make a fibre suspension.
+Impurities are removed using a series of screens, to ensure that we only produce high quality paper that can be used to make high performance packaging.

 Wet sizing solution is now applied to the paper in order to add a thin layer of starch to the surface.
 Starch contributes to stiffness and the bonding of the fibres within the sheet of paper.

-After the sizing is applied the paper passes through another set of steam-heated drying cylinders.
+After the sizing is applied, the paper passes through another set of heated drying cylinders.
 In all, the paper web may travel 400 meters through the dry end.
-In the process it will lose roughly 93% of its water.
+In the process, it will lose roughly 93% of its water.

-To give the containerboard a smooth and glossy surface, especially necessary for printing, the paper passes through the calender.
-This is a set of smooth rollers, which can be hard or soft, that press the paper, embossing a smooth face on the still-rough paper surface.
+To give the containerboard a smooth and glossy surface to optimise it for printing, the paper passes through a set of smooth rollers, which can be hard or soft, that press the paper, embossing a smooth face on the paper surface.

 Real-time quality control

-Producing high-quality paper depends on maintaining extremely fine control over countless variables in the manufacturing process.
+Producing high-quality paper depends on maintaining extremely fine control over the variables in the manufacturing process.
 The sheet of paper is now inspected by an automated measuring device that detects imperfections.

-After completing its 500-metre journey the containerboard exits from the paper machine and is automatically wound onto a jumbo reel.
-It weighs 50 tonnes and with a diameter of up to five metres and width up to eleven metres.
+After completing its 500-metre journey, the paper exits from the paper machine and is automatically wound onto a jumbo reel, which can weigh 50 tonnes and be up to eleven metres wide.